colinsullivan/supercollider-redux-sequencers/README.md

 This example demonstrates how a SuperCollider pattern can be parameterized through the state store.
 See `ParamExampleSequencer` in the quark.

     $ npm run start_parameter_example

-## Sidenotes

-It is possible to run Node.js and a child SuperCollider process using [supercolliderjs](https://github.com/crucialfelix/supercolliderjs).
-The unit tests do this.

 ## Unit Tests